 Resident Representation at Fall 2018 Regional MPPDA Meeting

 Both departments have a strong commitment to inpatient and outpatient training and providing high-quality, evidence-based care to a diverse patient population.
 Your time at Loyola will include everything from caring for extreme premies in a level III NICU to assisting with transitions of care in your clinic to managing LVADs in the CCU.
 You will rotate from seeing subspecialty patients in both the inpatient and outpatient settings to working in a level I Emergency Department.
 You will provide care to our veterans at Hines VA Hospital, the largest tertiary care VA hospital in the region.
 We strive to provide you with a training curriculum characterized by the breadth and depth of its experiences.

 Loyola Med-Peds residents are held in high regard at our institution and become leaders in the medical community.
 We have an exceptional rate of Med-Peds resident selection as categorical Chief Residents.
 Our graduates consistently attain success above national averages on board certifications.
-We will do all we can to help you become an outstanding Internist and Pediatrician.
+We will help you become an outstanding Internist and Pediatrician.

 Med-Peds Chili Cook-Off 2019.
 We're Gonna Need A Bigger Lens!

 Welcome from the Directors

 Hello!
 Thanks for your interest in Loyola's combined Internal Medicine-Pediatrics residency program.

 When I matched into Med-Peds training at Loyola, I was ecstatic.
 However, even the overwhelmingly positive emotions I felt at that time could not have prepared me for the amazing experiences I've had since arriving on campus in 2003.